Special Notes to International Students

 We welcome your interest in the Quality Assurance/Regulatory Affairs (QA/RA) graduate program of Temple University School of Pharmacy.
 Jean Leavitt oversees the files received from all QA/RA MS applicants.
 Please contact her before starting your application to make sure you understand Temple's requirements for admissions.
 Please also read this page in its entirety.

 Please do not apply until you have formally received an undergraduate degree.
 Temple University will only review applications from students who have completed an undergraduate degree or higher.
+If you request transcripts and WES reports before your bachelor's degree is complete, you will need to resubmit them again after you complete your degree.
+To avoid paying a fee twice, please do not apply until you have received your undergraduate degree.

 When you apply for admission to Temple University, please make sure that the spelling and format of your name is consistent on all of the documents you submit.
 This will ensure that your application is processed as quickly as possible.
 If you have academic records listed in different names, please inform Jean Leavitt, so she can make sure that your credentials are kept together.